Wednesday, February 19, 2025

 epiphanies are big and exotic and rare. otherworldly revelations.

-they lead to things like the discovery of gravity or a cure for polio.
+they lead to the discovery of gravity or a cure for polio.

 feeling good about yourself should be the exact opposite of this.

-recognizing your strengths and positive qualities isn't a once-in-a-lifetime discovery.
+recognizing your strengths and positive qualities isn't a once-in-a-lifetime event.

 it should be as routine as putting on socks before shoes.

-we need to normalize accepting that we are good. and good at doing things. and that we deserve credit for what we're good at.
+we need to normalize accepting that we are good. and good at doing things. and we deserve credit for what we do.

 you don't have to be the best to like yourself.